Kivi-Vuorilehto/tikawe_boot_sale_website/pylint-report.md

     return db.last_insert_id()
 ```

 In this case it is simply unavoidable due to the design of the tables in the database.
+I could pass in a single array with the values to circumvent this but I believe that would add negative value to readability.
 I could create separate databases linked by a common user_id to avoid this but in my opinion that becomes much more harmful than having too many arguments due to increasing the complexity of the database design.